Muzak: Original artist programming (1960–1980)

 With the rise in youth culture and the growing influence of the baby boomer generation in the 1960s and 1970s, Muzak's popularity declined.
 It began losing market share to new "foreground music" companies, such as AEI Music Network Inc. and Yesco, that offered so-called "original artist music programming."
-Rather than using orchestral re-recordings as Muzak had for its Stimulus Progression program, they licensed original recordings, and included vocal music.
-They also differed many styles, from rock and pop to Spanish-language programming (for Mexican restaurants), jazz, blues and classical, as well as the traditional "easy listening."
+Rather than using orchestral re-recordings as Muzak had for its Stimulus Progression program, they licensed original recordings, and included vocal music from a recording studio in New York.
+They also offered many styles, from rock and pop to Spanish-language programming (for Mexican restaurants), jazz, blues and classical, as well as the traditional "easy listening."
 Foreground music markets included restaurants, fashion stores, retail outlets, malls, dental offices, airlines and public spaces.

-Muzak merged with Yesco in September 1986.
-When Muzak began programming original artists in 1984, it was after merging with Yesco, and the programming was done by Yesco.
-This necessitated abandonment of the Stimulus Progression concept.
+Muzak merged with Yesco on December 31, 1986, as part of their initiative to strengthen their presence in the foreground music industry.
+Since 1997, Muzak has used original artists for its music, except on its Environmental channel.

 A small contingent of Muzak's business continued to provide their trademarked background music sound where it remained popular, particularly in Japan.